Skip to content

 Teams that communicate effectively are 25% more productive.

-Don’t wait for others to always come to you and strike conversation first.
+Don’t wait for others to always come to you and strike up a conversation first.
 Instead, keep your team informed about your work, ask questions, and share your progress.

 Seek feedback from others periodically on how to improve performance.
 Schedule regular check-ins and use video conferencing tools like Google Meet or Zoom for face-to-face interactions.